Internationale Fachkraft beim Bewerbungsgespräch

 Government agencies engage in placing international skilled workers with employers.
 The Employer Service of the Federal Employment Agency (BA) provides advice and support on recruiting skilled workers from abroad.
 You can contact the BA’s Employer Service in person or by calling 0800 4 555520 (free of charge).
 For more information on the services offered, please refer to the Federal Employment Agency website

-The Employer Service works closely with the BA’s International Services (ZAV), which is responsible for the immigration of skilled workers from abroad.
+The Employer Service works closely with the BA’s International Service (ZAV), which is responsible for the immigration of skilled workers from abroad.
 In addition to a pool of immigration seekers who contact the ZAV on their own initiative, there are cooperation and placement agreements with partner administrations in a number of other countries.
 This enables the ZAV to recruit additional skilled workers from specific third countries.
 These bilateral agreements form the basis for coordinated projects and programmes that the BA runs with its partners for selected professional groups.
 German ministries also support other organisations, such as chambers of commerce.
 You can find an overview of publicly funded and implemented projects for recruiting skilled workers in the "Current projects for recruiting skilled workers" section and on the Federal Employment Agency website

 Agencies such as the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH and DIHK Service GmbH organise application processes, language courses, intercultural training, and visa and entry procedures.
 Public placement projects adhere to ethical recruitment standards.
 For example, international applicants do not have to pay placement fees.
 The projects are sometimes funded by the government, but in some cases you as an employer will be asked to contribute to the cost.
 Check the basic conditions before you go down this route.